- Review the steps to take to raise your credit score.

 Learn 7 Techniques to Improve Your Credit Score

-Your credit rating and credit score are not things you should take for granted.
-If you do not pay attention to your credit score, you may let a small problem grow into a bigger one.
-Bad credit can cause serious repercussions and can follow you throughout your life.
+Don't take your credit score and credit history for granted.
+A small credit problem can grow into a bigger one.
+Bad credit causes financial harm, but also can affect getting a job, the rates you pay on insurance, or being able to rent a place to live.
+Avoid serious harm from credit mistakes tehat can follow you for many years.
 If your credit is not as strong as you want it to be, here are seven techniques to improve your credit rating.

 1. Establish Credit History